jhipster/generator-jhipster/CONTRIBUTING.md

 For testing, you will want to generate an application, and there is a specific issue here: for each application, JHipster installs a local version of itself.
 This is made to enable several applications to each use a specific JHipster version (application A uses JHipster 3.1.0, and application B uses JHipster 3.2.0).

 To overcome this you need to run `npm link generator-jhipster` on the generated project folder as well, so that the local version has a symbolic link to the development version of JHipster.
-Also add the option `--skip-jhipster-dependencies` to generate the application ignoring the JHipster dependencies (otherwise a released version with be installed each time npm install/ci is called).
+Also add the option `--skip-jhipster-dependencies` to generate the application ignoring the JHipster dependencies (otherwise a released version will be installed each time npm install/ci is called).
 You can later on re-add the dependency with the command `jhipster --no-skip-jhipster-dependencies`.

 To put it in a nutshell, you need to: